ece-mohammad/AtCommandClient/README.md

 - `events`: A list of registered events

 - `running`: A flag that is set to keep the AtCommandClient's thread running.
-Default value is clear.
+Default value is reset.

-- `cmd_idle`: A flag that is set when the client is not waiting for any response, but can be waiting for events.
-Default value is clear.
+- `client_ready`: A flag that is set when the client is not waiting for any response, but can be waiting for events.
+Default value is reset.

-- `client_thread`: The thread in which the client reads incoming bytes from serial port, and
+- `client_thread`: The thread in which the client reads incoming bytes from serial port, and handles incoming responses and events

 <a id="methods-1"></a>
 #### Methods